 Can children be treated against their will?

 The Act applies to children in the same way as to adults.
-The only difference is that rights and obligations under the Act for those under the age of 16 years are transferred to their parent of guardian [s 4(1)].
+The only difference is that rights and obligations under the Act for those under the age of 16 years are transferred to their parent or guardian [s 4(1)].

 A community treatment order requires a person with a mental illness to cooperate with treatment, including taking any medication for that mental illness even if they do not want to.
 Only a psychiatrist or authorised medical practitioner can decide what treatment is necessary.